 Sensor Cluster aggregates traffic data provided by Packet Sensors and Flow Sensors into a single IP graphing domain.

 To add a Sensor Cluster, click the [+] button found on the title bar of the Configuration " Components panel.
 To configure an existing Sensor Cluster, go to Configuration " Components, and click its name.

-- Sensor Name A short name to help you identify the Sensor Cluster - Graph Color Color used in graphs for the Sensor Cluster.
-The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu - Reports Visibility Enable if the Sensor Cluster should be listed inside Reports " Components - Device Group Optional description used within Console to group up components (e.g. by location or role).
+- Sensor Name A short name to help you identify the Sensor Cluster - Server Color Color used in graphs for the Sensor Cluster.
+The default color is a random one, which can be changed by clicking the drop-down menu - Reports Visibility Toggles the listing inside Reports " Devices - Device Group Optional description used to group up components (e.g. by location or role).
 It can be used to restrict the access of Guest accounts - Sensor Server Which server runs the Sensor Cluster.
 It is recommended to run Sensor Clusters on the Console server.
 The configuration of servers is described on page 24 - Link Speed IN / OUT Summed-up speeds (bandwidth, capacity) of the aggregated interfaces.
-The values are used for percentage-based reports - Associated Sensors Select which Sensor interfaces are aggregated by the Sensor Cluster - IP Zone Sensor Cluster extracts from the selected IP Zone per-subnet settings about thresholds and/or IP graphing.
+These values can be used for percentage-based reports - Associated Sensors Select which Sensor interfaces are aggregated by the Sensor Cluster - IP Zone Sensor Cluster extracts from the selected IP Zone per-subnet settings about thresholds and/or IP graphing.
 For more information about IP Zones consult the "IP Zone" chapter on page 22 - IP Graphing Select "Aggregated" to enable IP graphing by the Sensor Cluster for the summed up traffic data, and disable IP graphing by the associated Sensors.
 Select "Not Aggregated" to enable IP graphing by each associated Sensor and to disable IP graphing by the Sensor Cluster - Comments Comments about the Sensor Cluster can be saved here.
 These observations are not visible elsewhere

 To start the Sensor Cluster, click the small button displayed next to its name in Configuration " Components.
-Ensure that the Sensor Cluster starts correctly by watching the event log (see details on page 40) and by watching Reports " Components " Overview.
+Ensure that the Sensor Cluster starts correctly by watching the event log (see details on page 40) and by watching Reports " Devices " Overview.